wjwelchusa/pythonproj5340SU19/readme.md

 ## TODO:
 1. I need to find useful documentation for referring to the data elements at each layer accessible with scapy.
 2. Existing radio card is capturing traffic only in 2.5 Ghz range.
 This is due to driver or chipset.
 Investigate and correct if possible.
 Otherwise, continue for project using this range.
 Subsequent application to other ranges should be extensible, given scapy library.
+3. Purchased new air card with 802.11ac capability.
+Card is not currently detecting signals.
+Update and configure driver for the aircard.
+4. Separate the MAC addresses into AP MAC and STA MAC.
+AP MAC may be identified for wireless disassociation and PSK pwd cracking, join the network with common URL/IP address and vendor passwords, to exploit AP.
+5. Investigate extraction of SSID's not in beacon mode.
+6. STA MAC can be investigated to discern path and vulnerability status.

 ## 6/25/2019 Activities
 1. Provided initial project submission.